-From mediation to arbitration to civil rights complaints, the employment attorneys at KPPB LAW are experienced in advising and representing clients on all facets of employment law.
+From mediation to arbitration to civil rights complaints, the labor and employment attorneys at KPPB LAW are experienced in advising and representing clients on all facets of employment law.
 We represent employers on a variety of matters, including:

 - Employment Counsel & Advice